-CMT1 is genetically diverse.
-Its most common form is due to duplication of a segment of chromosome 17 (17p11.2-p12) that contains the gene for a 22 kd peripheral myelin protein, PMP22.
-This protein probably also plays a role in Schwann cell differentiation.
+The HMSNs are characterized by great genetic heterogeneity.
+There are autosomal dominant, recessive, and X-linked forms.
+CMT1 alone is genetically diverse.
+Its most common autosomal dominant form is due to duplication of a segment of chromosome 17 (17p11.2-p12) that contains the gene for a 22 kd peripheral myelin protein, PMP22.
+This protein probably plays a role in Schwann cell differentiation.
 CMT1 patients have three copies of the normal gene and presumably produce 1.5 times as much PMP22 as normal people do.
-Other forms of CMT1 are caused by mutations of the PMP22 gene or mutations of the Myelin Protein Zero (MPZ) gene.
-CMT2, though clinically similar to CMT1, is an axonal neuropathy caused by mutations of numerous genes, including MFN2, which encodes a mitochondrial membrane protein.
-X-linked CMT is caused by mutation of a gap junction protein, connexin 32.
-A deletion of the PMP22 gene causes hereditary neuropathy with liability to pressure palsies.
+Other forms of CMT1 are recesssive or X-linked and are caused by point mutations of the PMP22, Cx32, and Myelin Protein Zero (MPZ) genes.
+Other HMSNs are equally diverse with mutations of the same gene causing different phenotypes and mutations of different genes causing the same phenotype.

 Familial amyloid neuropathies(FAP) are a group of familial systemic amyloidoses with involvement of peripheral nerves.
 The most common FAP is caused by an autosomal dominant mutation of the transthyretin gene on 18q11.
 The mutant protein is deposited in the form of amyloid and damages peripheral nerves, the heart, kidneys, gastrointestinal tract, and other organs.
 In nerves, amyloid damages first and most severely small fibers, causing loss of pain and temperature sensation and autonomic dysfunction.
 Transthyretin is produced in the liver.
 Liver transplantation arrests the progression of the disease.